terrazzoapp/terrazzo/docs/guides/cli.md

 ## Convert

-The **convert** comand is useful for converting a foreign format to DTFM.
+The **convert** comand is useful for converting a foreign format to DTCG.
 Currently only converting from the [Style Dictionary token format](https://amzn.github.io/style-dictionary) format is supported.

 ### Style Dictionary Format

-To convert from the [Style Dictionary token format](https://amzn.github.io/style-dictionary) to DTFM, run:
+To convert from the [Style Dictionary token format](https://amzn.github.io/style-dictionary) to DTCG, run:

 ```sh
 npx co convert [input] --out [output]